microsoftgraph/microsoft-graph-docs/api-reference/beta/api/application-post-calls.md

 | Delegated (personal Microsoft account) | Not Supported                                                                           |
 | Application                            | Calls.JoinGroupCallsasGuest.All, Calls.JoinGroupCalls.All, Calls.Initiate.All, Calls.InitiateGroupCalls.All |

+> [!NOTE]
-> **Note:** For a call with app hosted media, you need the Calls.AccessMedia.All permission with one of the permissions listed in the previous table.
+> For a call with app hosted media, you need the Calls.AccessMedia.All permission with one of the permissions listed in the previous table.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->